 Similarly, it has a profile of 0.64 inches compared to the MacBook Air’s 0.68.
 Again, there’s not much in it, but despite it being only slightly more mobile, this becomes even more surprising when you consider the power it packs.

 The Samsung 9 Series features a second-generation Intel Core i5 processor clocked at 1.4GHz, with Intel’s latest, and much-improved, integrated graphics.
 On top of that you’re looking at a full 4GB of DDR3 RAM, 128GB SSD, USB 3.0 and for the US, built in WiMax 4G.
 This is even more impressive considering the form factor as well as the 6.5 hours of battery life.

 But, exactly how do they achieve the feat of building such a lightweight as well as powerful, machine?
-Well, it all gets a bit technical, but the bottom line is they have crafted it from a material known as Duralumin, before unknown to the computing world, but quite accustomed to advanced aircrafts and the likes.
+Well, it all gets a bit technical, but the bottom line is they have crafted it from a material known as Duralumin, before unknown to the computing world, but quite accustomed to advanced aircraft and the likes.
 It claims to be twice as durable as aluminium, a more popular choice of manufacturers these days.

-Aesthetically there obviously isn’t a lot to the 9 Series, however the lid and similarly the base surrounding the chiclet keyboard and spacious trackpad, is a black brushed metal effect.
+Aesthetically there obviously isn’t a lot to the 9 Series, however, the lid and similarly, the base surrounding the chiclet keyboard and spacious trackpad, is a black brushed metal effect.
 To be honest, it looks gorgeous.

 Running Windows 7, it is seemingly the perfect rival for the Air, but can it be successful, or will it just be an incredible flop?
 I mean, the high price means that accepting a bit more weight certainly means you could get a bit more bang for your buck, but for the on-the-go users who don’t expect too much performance from a machine, and of course are fairly wealthy, this could be the perfect option.

 So, what do you think of the Samsung 9 Series?
-Better or worse than the Macbook Air?
+Better or worse than the MacBook Air?